Diverging Preferences: When do Annotators Disagree and do Models Know?: Modeling Diverging Preferences with Distributional Rewards

 Following the experimental setting from our analysis above, we train separate reward models for each dataset based on Llama-3-8B Instruct~\citep{dubey2024llama}, and evaluate on 500 held-out test examples from each dataset.
 Below, we describe several single-value and distributional reward modeling baselines, and include additional implementation and experimental details in Appendix~\ref{app:modeling_details}.

-\textbf{Single-Value Baselines} We compare the MSE-Regression and Bradley-Terry reward modeling methods described in Section~\ref{sec:single_value_analysis} above, following the standard method of comparing predicted rewards for evaluating Preference Accuracy.
+\textbf{Single-Value Baselines} We compare the MSE-Regression and Bradley-Terry reward modeling methods described in Section~\ref{sec:single_value_experiments} above, following the standard method of comparing predicted rewards for evaluating Preference Accuracy.
 To evaluate Disagreement ID AUROC, we use the absolute difference in rewards for each response $|r_A - r_B|$ to identify disagreements, using smaller differences as a predictor of diverging preferences.
-For Bradley-Terry reward models, this is equivalent to using $|P(A > B) - 0.5|$ to identify diverging preferences.
+For Bradley-Terry reward models, this is equivalent to using $|P(A > B) - 0.5|$.

-\textbf{Mean-Variance Baseline (NLL, Independent)} Prior work from \cite{siththaranjan2023distributional} proposed an alternative method for training mean-variance reward models.
-Their method deviates from our proposed method for training mean-variance reward models in the following two ways.
+\textbf{Mean-Var Baseline (NLL, Independent)} Prior work from \cite{siththaranjan2023distributional} proposed an alternative method for training Mean-Var reward models.
+Their method deviates from our proposed method for training Mean-Var reward models in the following two ways.
 First, they treat rewards as independent.
-Second, the authors propose to train with this model with the following negative log-likelihood (NLL) loss, maximizing the likelihood that $r_A > r_B$ by ignoring annotated ties and not differentiating between \textit{slight} and \textit{significant} preferences: $-\log \Phi ((\mu_A - \mu_B ) / \sqrt{\sigma_A^2 + \sigma_B^2})$.

-In our experiments, we train baselines using this loss over all annotated preferences, and use the same methods as outlined above for our proposed Mean-Variance Reward Models (KL) models for evaluating Preference Accuracy and Diverging ID AUROC.
+Second, the authors propose to train this model with the following negative log-likelihood (NLL) loss, maximizing the likelihood that $r_A > r_B$ by ignoring annotated ties and not differentiating between \textit{slight} and \textit{significant} preferences: $-\log \Phi ((\mu_A - \mu_B ) / \sqrt{\sigma_A^2 + \sigma_B^2})$.
+In our experiments, we train baselines using this loss over all annotated preferences, and use the same methods as outlined above for our proposed Mean-Var Reward Models (KL) for evaluating Preference Accuracy and Diverging ID AUROC.